garnser/pgrolecheck/README.md

 # PgRoleCheck

 PgRoleCheck is a service designed to check whether a PostgreSQL server is running as a primary server or a standby replica.
-It provides a web interface accessible over HTTPS, offering an easy way to monitor the role of your PostgreSQL instances.
+It provides a web interface accessible over HTTP(S), offering an easy way to monitor the role of your PostgreSQL instances.

 ## Features